Inkster police slayings: The shooting

 On July 9, shortly after 5 p.m., Inkster police officers Clay Hoover and Daniel Dubiel arrived at the Bungalow Motel to execute an arrest warrant on Alberta Easter and her son Roy for writing a bad check to Rent-A-Galopy.
 Garland Booker, a security guard for the motel, was allowed to accompany Hoover and Dubiel in order to simultaneously serve papers to evict the family from the motel.

 According to Booker, Easter became enraged that the officers sought to arrest her, arguing that the car rental was a civil, not criminal matter, and insisting "somebody's out to get us."
-She claimed to known Detroit Mayor Coleman Young, TV broadcaster Bill Bonds, and Jesse Jackson, and threatened to enlist their aid.
+She claimed to know Detroit Mayor Coleman Young, local TV newscaster Bill Bonds, and Jesse Jackson, and threatened to enlist their aid.
 Easter demanded a supervisor, and Hoover and Dubiel radioed for their supervisor, Sgt.
 Ira Parker, to join them at the scene.
 Booker, who saw George Lemons holding an assault rifle behind a door and a pistol in William Lemons waistband, left the room and went to the motel office to call for more police.
 When Sgt.
 Parker arrived, Booker told him that the men in the room were armed with heavy firepower, but Parker said, "Don't worry, I've got my own."

 At approximately 5:45 p.m., approximately three seconds after Parker entered room 105, Booker heard a burst of automatic gunfire followed by several rounds of pistol fire.
 According to some reports, Parker entered the room, touched Easter's elbow and told her she had to go with them, leading her sons to open fire, killing the three officers.
 The officers were shot between six and 13 times each.
 Roy Lemons then ran from the room and sprayed the parking lot and motel office with automatic gunfire.
 The motel owner, George Marleau, returned fire from the motel office, forcing Roy to retreat back into the rooms.

-Backup offiers arrived moments later, and a standoff lasting 10 hours followed.
+Backup officers arrived moments later, and a standoff lasting 10 hours followed.
 Over 100 police officers, FBI agents, and a SWAT team surrounded the motel.
 In an interview with a television reporter during the standoff, Easter claimed the three officers were alive and tied up in a bathroom.
 The standoff ended at 3:30 a.m. when the Rev. Jim Holley of Detroit's Little Rock Baptist Church persuaded Easter and her sons to surrender.
 In a search of the rooms, police discovered at least ten guns, including a .223-caliber semiautomatic rifle.

 Had Easter gone peacefully with the police, the Detroit Free Press reported that Easter faced at most a night in the local jail on the bad-check charge.

 According to U.S. Department of Justice records, the Bungalow Motel shooting was, at that time, the nation's worst police slaying since September 17, 1979, when three Cleveland officers were killed.
 It was exceeded only by the 1970 Newhall incident in which four California Highway Patrol officers were killed.